mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/creating-konvoy-cluster-azure/index.md

 - **VNET Resource Group**: The resource group where the Azure assets are assigned.
 - **VNET Route Table**: HELP NEEDED
 - **Configure Node Pools**: Specify pools of nodes, their size, and quantity.
 The suggested default is a control plane pool containing 3 Standard_DS3_v2 nodes and a worker pool containing 6 Standard_DS3_v2 nodes.
 You can also specify labels, node taints, and subnet ID's as part of each pool.
-- **Add Cloud Provider Tags**: Specify tags on all resources created in your cloud provider for this cluster.
+- **Add Infrastructure Provider Tags**: Specify tags on all resources created in your infrastructure provider for this cluster.
 You can add up to 10 tags in this form.
-Different cloud providers have varying restrictions on their tags.
+Different infrastructure providers have varying restrictions on their tags.
 See the [Azure Tags User Guide][azure_tags] for more information about using tags in Azure.
-- **Add Labels**: By default, your cluster has some suggested labels that reflect the cloud provider provisioning.
+- **Add Labels**: By default, your cluster has some suggested labels that reflect the infrastructure provider provisioning.
 For example, in Azure your cluster may be labelled with the datacenter region as well as `provider: azure`.
 Cluster labels are matched to the selectors created for projects.
 Changing a cluster label may add or remove the cluster from projects.

+#Additional Information

 [azure-regions]: https://azure.microsoft.com/en-us/global-infrastructure/regions/
 [azure_tags]: https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources